How Hamstring injury is Treated?

 - Then our physiotherapists started Isometric exercises for the activation of your hamstring muscles.
 Then gradually progress to active assisted exercise.

-- Stretching of hip flexors group of muscles to increase the rate of recovery and hip & nee mobility, and also helps in minimizing the formation of scar tissues.
+- Stretching of the hip flexors group of muscles increases the rate of recovery and hip & knee mobility, and also helps in minimizing the formation of scar tissues.

 - Eccentric Strengthening exercises- this is an advanced strengthening exercise that is done against the resistance provided by the physiotherapist himself or by the resistance band or weights.
-Some of the examples are: hip hinges, hamstring curls, Nordic drops, etc.
+Some examples are hip hinges, hamstring curls, Nordic drops, etc.

-- Along with hamstring muscles their synergist muscles also should strengthen up such as- gluteal muscles, & adductor Magnus, etc by one-legged bridging, squats, split squats, etc.
+- Along with hamstring muscles their synergist muscles also should strengthen such as gluteal muscles, & adductor Magnus, etc by one-legged bridging, squats, split squats, etc.

 - Our Sports physiotherapist will also do specific manual therapy such as-

 - Soft tissue mobilization of the lumbar spine, sacroiliac joint, and buttock region.